parttimenerd/jfrtofp-server/README.md

 Bundle of the [JFR to FirefoxProfiler converter](https://github.com/parttimenerd/jfrtofp-server) with a custom [Firefox Profiler](https://profiler.firefox.com) for JDK 11+.

+It actually uses the custom [Firefox Profiler fork](https://github.com/parttimenerd/firefox-profiler/tree/merged) which includes many of our own PRs which are not yet upstream (and might be less stable).

 ## Basic Usage
 Download the latest `jfrtofp-server-all.jar` release and simply pass the JFR file as its first argument: